Financial Risks

 General

-The Group’s financial risks are managed based on the Group’s financial and credit policies, which are updated annually and approved by the Board.
+The Group’s financial risks are managed on the basis of the Group’s financial and credit policies, which are updated annually and approved by the Board.
 Management of financial risks is based largely on the use of financial instruments and is mainly centralized within the Group Treasury function, which operates in accordance with specified risk mandates and limits.
 For more information on accounting principles and financial risk management and financial instruments, see notes 1 and 20.
-The Group is operating within and closely monitoring the difficult and volatile global macroeconomic climate and is robustly managing liquidity and potentially higher financial charges.
+The Group operates within and closely monitors the difficult and volatile global macroeconomic climate and is robustly managing liquidity and financial charges.

 Financing risk

 Financing risk refers to possible delays, increased costs or cancellations related to financing of the Group’s capital requirements and refinancing of outstanding debt.
-Risks are reduced by maintaining an evenly distributed maturity profile of loans, maintaining access to credit facilities, and ensuring that short-term borrowings do not exceed current liquidity.
+Risks are reduced by maintaining an evenly distributed maturity profile of loans, maintaining access to credit facilities, maintaining an investment grade rating and ensuring that short-term borrowings do not exceed current liquidity reserve.

 Interest-rate risk